jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because at the dawn of a new age, idealistic inventors create a flood of new technologies.
 And a wealthy establishment always fights to maintain their control over society.

-Both innovators and establishment want their philosophy to click with the people and become the ruling philosophy of society.
+Both innovators and establishment want their philosophy to click with the people and become the ruling philosophy.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

 And here is when everyone on Main Street makes a big choice.

 Does the regular person help the protagonists evolve civilization by using modern tools to change their way of life?
 Or let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the establishment by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
 Which means you're essentially an extra watching your civilization as if it was a movie you can't control.
-If you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization by helping society evolve.
+However, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.

+Player gods help society evolve.

 [Americans Liberty](img\diagrams\boston-public-library-o_ez64ErEbQ-unsplash.jpg)
-Photo by Boston Public Library on Unsplash https://unsplash.com/photos/o_ez64ErEbQ
+_Two times regular people stepped up to become player gods.
+Credit:_ [Boston Public Library](https://unsplash.com/photos/o_ez64ErEbQ)

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
-The people who control Industrial Age technology (the eight different bosses in _Office Space_) are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.
+The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

-When the war arrives on the homefront, people of Main Street make a choice.
+And everyone on Main Street makes a choice.
 Do you step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Evil things like debt and depression, war and pandemics, only stay away if we keep evolving our technology and philosophy.
+Evil things like debt and depression, hatred and hunger, war and pandemics, only stay away if we keep evolving our technology and culture.

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

 https://www.youtube.com/watch?v=ymI5Uv5cGU4?t=384
 _This video lets you see "the game of" civlization in our real history.
-You don't need to watch it all, but note how each new civlization, is a group of people changing their technology, policies, and ruling philosophy.
-They rise and survive as protagnists and player gods, or decline and fall as antagonists and extras._
+You don't need to watch it all, but note how each new civlization, is a group of people changing their technology, culture, and ruling philosophy.
+We survive and rise as protagnists and player gods, or decline and fall as antagonists and extras._

 ## We Upgrade our Politics Now, or We Lose the Game